AurelioGomezRosales/react-by-sample/06 MoveBackToStateless/readme.md

 - Copy the content from _[05 Refactor](./../05%20Refactor)_ and execute `npm install`.

-- Update _[nameEdit.tsx](./src/nameEdit.tsx)_, port it to stateless component and add the methods inline.
-It should look like:
+- Update _[nameEdit.tsx](./src/nameEdit.tsx)_ and modify it to stateless component.
+It should look like this:

  ```jsx
 import * as React from 'react';